opencrvs/opencrvs-core/README.md

 5. Run `git push origin v<version_number>`
 6. Create a [new release on Github](https://github.com/jembi/OpenCRVS/releases) using the tag you just pushed and including any release notes.
 7. Dockerhub should automatically build the images when a new release tag is created in Git.
 Howver Dockerhub can sometimes timeout and you may need to compose and push the release tagged images locally.
 To do that, run `yarn compose:push:release`

+## Contributing

+You may view/add issues here: https://github.com/jembi/OpenCRVS/issues

+To contribute code, please fork the repository and submit a pull request.
+The authors will review the code and merge it in if all is well.

+By contributing to the OpenCRVS code, you are conforming to the terms of the license below.

+## License

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.

+OpenCRVS is also distributed under the terms of the Civil Registration & Healthcare Disclaimer located at http://opencrvs.org/license.

+Copyright (C) The OpenCRVS Authors.
+OpenCRVS and the OpenCRVS graphic logo are (registered/a) trademark(s) of Plan International.